 Historically, odds favored the team that ate the most prime rib to win the Rose Bowl Game.
 The team record for most prime rib eaten in one Beef Bowl is held by the Purdue Boilermakers, with 734 pounds devoured in December 2000.
 The player record was set in 1978 by former Michigan Wolverine Ed Muransky, who consumed eight plates of prime rib, mashed potatoes, corn and Yorkshire pudding, totalling a belt-busting eight pounds of beef.
 Today, the Beef Bowl is no longer considered a competition and Lawry’s limits the amount of prime rib it serves each player to a 16-ounce cut followed by a 12-ounce second helping.

 The Rose Bowl Hall of Fame was established in 1989 to honor members of the Rose Bowl Game family who have contributed to the history and excitement of the Rose Bowl Game.
-The Rose Bowl Hall of Fame Induction Ceremony will take place on Sunday, Jan.
-1, 2017 from noon to 1:30 p.m. at Rose Bowl Stadium Lot K Tent.
-Bobby Bell, Ricky Ervins, Tommy Prothro (represented by Terry Donahue) and Art Spander will be inducted into the Rose Bowl Hall of Fame as the Class of 2016.
-During the ceremony, the inductees will receive the Rose Bowl Hall of Fame trophy and blazer.
-In addition, inductees are memorialized on a permanent plaque with their names and year of induction at The Court of Champions at the Rose Bowl Stadium.
+The Rose Bowl Hall of Fame Induction Ceremony will take place on Saturday, Dec.
+30 from noon to 1:30 p.m. at Rose Bowl Stadium Lot K Tent.

 Post Parade: A Showcase of Floats is a unique opportunity for the public to see the majestic beauty and splendor of the Rose Parade floats in close detail.
 Following the parade, the floral and animated masterpieces are parked along Sierra Madre and Washington Boulevards in Pasadena and exhibited for visitors to walk within a few feet and appreciate their design and workmanship.
-Viewing times are 1-4 p.m. on Monday, Jan.
-2 and 9 a.m. to 4 p.m. on Tuesday, Jan.
-3. Senior citizens and disabled visitors are welcome 7-9 a.m. on Jan.
-3.
+Viewing times are 1-5 p.m. on Monday, Jan.
+1; and 9 a.m. to 5 p.m. on Tuesday, Jan.
+2. Last entry is at 4 p.m. on both days.
+Senior citizens and disabled visitors are welcome 7-9 a.m. on Jan.
+2.

 Metrolink will provide special service on the San Bernardino and Antelope Valley Lines for individuals to enjoy the Rose Parade.
 Check www.metrolinktrains.com for schedule information or call 800.371.5465 for more information.